asphaltbuffet/seed/README.md

 Take a look at GoReleaser [docs](https://goreleaser.com/customization/) as well as [its repo](https://github.com/goreleaser/goreleaser/) how it is dogfooding its functionality.
-You can use it to add deb/rpm/snap packages, Homebrew Tap, Scoop App Manifest etc.
+You can use it to add deb/rpm/snap packages, Homebrew Tap, Scoop App Manifest, etc.

 If you are developing a library and you like handcrafted changelog and release notes, you are free to remove any usage of GoReleaser.